McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 }
 ```

 Then, set the `themeVariant` value with the name of your custom theme file.
-That's it !
+That's it!

 ```toml
 [params]